Witiko/doctoral-thesis/defense.md

 # Interpretability {#interpretability}

-Although my research questions focus at accuracy and speed, they focus at the accuracy and speed of representations and techniques that are interpretable.
+My research questions focus at accuracy and speed of representations and techniques that are *interpretable*.
-In their book, @hall2018introduction define *interpretability* as ,,the ability to explain or to present in understandable terms to a human\`\`.
 To show the tangible benefits of interpretability, I will now describe my qualitative evaluation in this area.

 ## Representation Learning of Words and Symbols {#interpretable-representations}

-First, I will focus on my experiments, where I show that token embeddings can be used to produce explanations that would have been difficult to produce just from the surface forms of words and math symbols.

 In 1982, @wille1982restructuring proposed the *formal concept analysis* as a tool to study objects and their binary attributes.
 In 2015,